dorjeduck/goldbach-vibes/README.md

 #### Twin Prime Goldbach Exceptions

-There are exactly 35 even numbers that cannot be expressed as the sum of two twin primes, with the largest being 4208.
+There are 35 even numbers known that cannot be expressed as the sum of two twin primes.
 You can find these exceptions using:

 ```bash
 python examples/print/twin_prime_exceptions_print.py --start 2 --end 5000